-With nearly 5,000 colleges and universities in the U.S., standing out is a very real challenge.
+With 4,500+ colleges and universities in the U.S., standing out is a very real challenge.

-With marketing goals that likely center around enrollment and elevating the institutional profile, it’s not surprising that every marketing pro in higher ed wants a website that is distinctive.
-In my time (nearly six years now) as a consultant, most higher ed communication professionals I meet with take it a step further — they want a website that is different from every other higher ed site.
+With marketing goals that likely center around enrollment and elevating the institutional profile, it’s not surprising that every marketing pro in higher ed needs a website that is distinctive.
+In my many years as a consultant, the higher ed communication professionals I meet with take it a step further — they want a website that is different from every other higher ed site.

 Different is not synonymous with great.
 Different does not guarantee more applications from right-fit students.
 Instead, I suggest focusing on making your website memorable.

 Your website is a surrogate.
 It makes a first impression late at night when a 16-year-old is narrowing his college choices.
 It reintroduces you to a Class of ’68 graduate who takes a quick trip back in time after friending her college roommate on Facebook.

 Here are four suggestions for a more memorable website:

 - Make it work for exploration.

 Research tells us that prospective students (and their parents) explore academic offerings.
 They expect a quick and convenient list of academic majors; organizing degrees within schools and colleges is less important to them.